pagopa/technology-radar/radar/tools/rancher-desktop.md

 application that provides Kubernetes and container management on your local machine.

+## Recommended setup for Apple Silicon Macs

+- `virtiofs` as Mount type for better FS performance
+- `VZ` as Virtual Machine Type with `Rosetta` enabled to run x86_64 images

 ## Use cases

 - Local development and testing of Kubernetes clusters